The Disasters of War: Plates

 Art historians broadly agree that The Disasters of War is divided into three thematic groupings—war, famine, and political and cultural allegories.
 This sequence broadly reflects the order in which the plates were created.
 Few of the plates or drawings are dated; instead, their chronology has been established by identifying specific incidents to which the plates refer, and the different batches of plates used, which allow sequential groups to be divined.
 For the most part, Goya's numbering agrees with these other methods.
 However, there are several exceptions.
 For example, plate 1 was among the last to be completed, after the end of the war.

 In the early plates of the war grouping, Goya's sympathies appear to lie with the Spanish defenders.
 These images typically show patriots facing hulking, anonymous invaders who treat them with fierce cruelty.
 As the series progresses, the distinction between the Spanish and the imperialists becomes ambiguous.
 In other plates, it is difficult to tell to which camp the distorted and disfigured corpses belong.
 Some of the titles deliberately question the intentions of both sides; for example, Con razon ó sin ella can mean with or without reason, rightly or wrongly, or for something or for nothing.
 Critic Philip Shaw notes that the ambiguity is still present in the final group of plates, saying there is no distinction between the "heroic defenders of the Fatherland and the barbaric supporters of the old regime".
-There have been a variety of English translations offered for the plate titles.
-In many instances, the satirical and often sardonic ambiguity and play on Spanish proverbs found in Goya's carefully worded original titles is lost.